tasmota/docs/docs/Berry.md

 read\_bytes<a class="cmnd" id="wire_read_bytes">|`(addr:int, reg:int ,size:int) -> instance of bytes()`<br>Reads a sequence of `size` bytes from address `addr` register `reg`.
 Result is a `bytes()` instance or `bytes()` if not successful.` write\_bytes<a class="cmnd" id="wire_write_bytes">|`(addr:int, reg:int, val:bytes) -> nil`<br>Writes the `val` bytes sequence as `bytes()` to address `addr` register `reg`.

-The following are low-level commands if you need finer control:
+Low-level commands if you need finer control:

 Wire Function|Parameters and details
 :---|:---